Ground lamb is perfect for a stuffed eggplant recipe. Slighty gamey lamb is mellowed some by the rich silky eggplant.

 The recipe could easily be vegan, however I used ground lamb as the main protein.

 Great beats, better eats.
-Enjoy this lamb stuffed eggplant dish!
+Add this lamb to your list stuffed eggplant recipes!

 - 2 large eggplant halved lengthwise